benvacha/mrkdwn/README.md

 ```

 ### Blockquote
-Blockquotes can be nested as needed and can contain any other syntax.
-All lines in a blockquote must begin with a `>`.
+Blockquotes can be nested as needed and can contain any other syntax. `>>` can be used to signify the end of a blockquote to avoid translation errors.
 ##### mrkdwn
 ```
 > Paragraph one
 >
-> Second paragraph
+>> Second paragraph

 > Block Quote
 > with citation